Former GOP stronghold of Arizona hands big wins to Democrats

 Bill Clinton was the most recent Democratic presidential candidate to take Arizona, winning with 46% of the vote in 1996, helped by Ross Perot’s strong third-party bid.
 Before that, the last time Arizona selected a Democrat for president was in 1948 with Harry Truman.

-The makeup of the state’s U.S. House delegation also had been on the line, with all nine incumbents facing challenges.
+The makeup of the state’s U.S. House delegation was also on the line, with all nine incumbents facing challenges.
 But reelected were Republicans Debbie Lesko in the 8th Congressional District, Paul Gosar in the 4th District and Andy Biggs in the 5th.

 Democrats Ann Kirkpatrick in the 2nd District, Raul Grijalva in the 3rd, Ruben Gallego in the 7th and Greg Stanton in the 9th kept their seats.

-Republicans hoped to topple Democratic Rep. Tom O’Halleran in the 1st District.
+Republicans also hoped to topple Democratic Rep. Tom O’Halleran in the 1st District.

-Associated Press writers Terry Tang, Bob Christie, Jacques Billeaud and Felicia Fonseca contributed to this report.
+Associated Press writers Terry Tang, Bob Christie, Jacques Billeaud in Phoenix and Felicia Fonseca in Flagstaff, Arizona, contributed to this report.

 Find AP’s full election coverage at APNews.com/Election2020.